 Have you ever felt like a failure because you don’t spend enough (or any) time in God’s Word?
 I pretty much felt this way my whole life.

 It’s hard to remember my life, pre-Jesus.
 I was six or seven when my mom led me to the Lord over bedtime prayers.
 As I grew up, I learned a lot about the Bible and what I needed to do to grow.

 Prayer and fellowship.
 Check, check. 🗸🗸

-Over the years, my quiet time became less about getting to know Jesus, and more about a checkbox I wanted (ok, needed) to mark off each day.
-(Can we say, Type A personality?)
-It’s not that I didn’t enjoy learning and reading.
-I did!
-But I often felt guilty that my heart wasn’t always in it, or that I was so consistently inconsistent.
-My spirit was willing, but man oh man, was my flesh weak!
+Over the years, my quiet time became less about getting to know Jesus and more about checking off a box.
+It’s not that I didn’t enjoy learning and reading when I did it.
+But I felt guilty that my heart wasn’t always in it, or that I was so consistently inconsistent.

 Then one day, I picked up the book Celebration of Discipline.
-(Are you noticing a theme?
-In my mind, my walk was suffering because of my lack of self-discipline.)
 To my surprise, I came across this quote,

 “The church Fathers often spoke of Otium Sanctum, ‘holy leisure.’
 It refers to a sense of balance in life, an ability to be at peace through the activities of the day, an ability to rest and take time to enjoy beauty, and an ability to pace ourselves.
 (Foster 39)”

 That sentence stopped me in my tracks, it encapsulated everything I wanted and seemingly lacked in my life!
 I wanted to experience balance, peace, rest, beauty, and pace in my walk with the Lord.